thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="creating-dashboard" showListImageTitles="true" %}

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
-At the stage of creating a dashboard, you can immediately specify another dashboard owner and assign the dashboard to the selected dashboard group.
+At the stage of creating a dashboard, you can specify it to a different owner and a specific dashboard group right away.

 {% include images-gallery.html imageCollection="creating-dashboard-2" showListImageTitles="true" %}